xebialabs/blueprint-cli/docs/xl-up.md

 ## Rolling updates

-By default, XL-UP undeploys XLD & XLR before an update for any changes made to config.
-This behavior can be changed by passing `--rolling-update` flag to the CMD.
+By default, XL-UP undeploys XL Deploy and XL Release before an update for any changes made to config.
+This behavior can be changed by passing the `--rolling-update` flag to the CMD.
 This will do a rolling update for XLD/XLR without a downtime.
-Rolling updates can be done only one below occasions as it might cause issues when there are schema changes between major version updates
+Rolling updates can be done only one the following situations as it might cause issues when there are schema changes between version updates:

 -   Version updates without any schema changes between version.
-Do refer release notes to ensure that there are no schema changes in the new version
+Refer to the product version release notes to ensure that there are no schema changes in the new version.
 -   Scaling up workers/masters without changing versions in XLD
 -   Scaling up XLR without changing versions
--   Switch to custom containers for same version with additional plugins/config
+-   Switching to custom containers for the same version with additional plugins/config